Keyvanhardani/streamlit-wordpress-authentication/README.md

 #   WordPress Authentication for Streamlit

+* Please note that in order to use this package, you need a WordPress website that supports the JWT Authentication plugin.
+To get started, you will first need to install the WordPress Plugin.
+Here is the GitHub page where you can find the WordPress Plugin: WordPress Streamlit Integration Plugin

+After installing the WordPress Plugin, you can proceed with the installation of the Python

 This Python package allows users of a Streamlit app to authenticate with a WordPress website via JSON Web Tokens (JWT).

 ## Installation